HIPAA Compliance¶

 Retention¶

-HIPAA requires audit records to be retained for at least 6 years:
+HIPAA requires audit records to be retained for at least 6 years.
+Configure under compliance::

 Transmission Security (§164.312(e))¶